Residential Life Policies

 You are not required to live on-campus during your first three years at Jacksonville University if you meet one or more of the following criteria:

-- The Residential Life Office defines "immediate family member" as a parent, child, sibling, or legal guardian.
+The Office of Residential Life defines "immediate family member" as a parent, child, sibling, or legal guardian.
 If an exemption is being requested to live with a legal guardian, certified documentation will be required.

 Room and roommate changes will typically be permitted only during designated periods.
 For the first three weeks of the semester a “room freeze” is in effect while the department conducts room verifications.
-Starting the third week of the fall and spring semesters, the freeze will end and Room Transfer Request Forms will be available in the Main Residential Life office.
-Room change requests are only considered as space is available and are processed on a first come first serve basis.
-The first room change will be complete free of charge.
-The second room change, any subsequent changes will result in a $100 administrative fee.
-A student who wants to change rooms should follow these guidelines:
+Starting the third week of the fall and spring semesters, the freeze will end and Room Transfer Request forms will be available from your Resident Advisor.
+Room transfer requests are only considered as space is available and are processed on a first come, first serve basis.
+The first room transfer will be completely free of charge.
+The second room transfer, and any subsequent transfers will result in a $100.00 administrative fee.
+A student who wants to transfer rooms should follow these guidelines:

-- Once completed, the form should be turned in to the community office of the area that the resident requesting the move currently lives in.
-The community supervisor will consider the request and communicate with all residents involved if the request is approved or not.
+Once completed, the form should be turned in to the area’s respective office.
+The area supervisor will consider the request and communicate with all residents involved if the request is approved or not.

-- All residents involved must check out properly and a room inspection will be completed during the change process.
+All residents involved must check out properly and a room inspection will be completed during the transfer process.

-- Key Exchange must take place as directed by the community supervisor.
+Key exchange must take place as directed by the area supervisor.

-Room and/or roommate changes that do not follow this procedure are considered unauthorized room changes and all students involved in the change are subject to an immediate $100.00 fee at the time the unauthorized room change is confirmed.
-Forcing, or attempting to force, resident students to move out of a room, suite or apartment is prohibited and may result in disciplinary action against the student.
-Only the Residential Life office can give permission for students to switch or move rooms.
+Room and/or roommate transfers that do not follow this procedure are considered unauthorized room changes and all students involved in the transfer are subject to an immediate $100.00 fee at the time the unauthorized room transfer is confirmed.
+Forcing or attempting to force resident students to move out of a room, suite or apartment is prohibited and may result in disciplinary action against the student.
+Only the area supervisor can give approval for students to switch or move rooms.